vartan/Xeebo/_posts/2014-10-04-beachgoers-beware-xeebo-is-in-the-water.markdown

 ---
 layout: post
 title:  "Beachgoers beware!
-Xeebo is now in the water"
+Xeebo is now in the water!"
 date:   2014-10-04 08:30:36
 categories: water test
 ---